-Did you know that many towns on the Cape and Islands require vacation rental owners to register their homes and pay a fee?
-Listed below are the towns and required fees as of November 2022.
+Many towns on the Cape and Islands require vacation rental owners to register their homes and pay a fee.
+Listed below are the towns’ required fees as of October 2024.

 In most cases, you can download the registration application from the town’s website.
 Note that we are simply passing along this information.
 We are not involved in this process in any way.

-- Wareham and Onset: $100 annually for registration and inspection
+- Wareham and Onset: $100 (includes registration and inspection fees)

 Lynn,